Communist Party of Asturias

-Communist Party of Asturias (in Spanish: Partido Comunista de Asturias), is the federation of the Communist Party of Spain (PCE) in Asturias.
+The Communist Party of Asturias (in Spanish: Partido Comunista de Asturias) is the federation of the Communist Party of Spain (PCE) in Asturias.
 The current general secretary is Francisco de Asís Fernández Junquera-Huergo.

 In the 2011 Asturian elections the PCA decided to quit IU-IX and form a candidacy of its own, the Left Front, getting only 3 town councillors.
 After this electoral failure the PCA joined IU-IX again.